Topological surface states hybridized with bulk states of Bi-doped PbSb2Te4 revealed in quasiparticle interference

 As the energy moves away from the DP, the surface state overlaps with the bulk states and the QPI patterns gain additional features.
 At 300 meV above the DP, six intense spots emerge over the streak along the $\overline{\Gamma} \, \overline{M}$ directions [Fig. \ref{fig2}(h)].
 Note that Bi$_2$Te$_3$ \cite{Zhang2009,Stolyarov2021} and Bi$_2$Te$_2$Se \cite{Nurmamat2013} TIs also exhibit a QPI feature along the $\overline{\Gamma} \, \overline{M}$ directions at energies well above the DP, but the shape of the feature was elongated in the $\overline{\Gamma} \, \overline{K}$ directions, unlike that observed in Fig. 2(h).
 At 200 meV below the DP, new spots with a V-shape pattern are observed in the ${\overline{\Gamma} \, \overline{K}}$ directions [Fig. \ref{fig2}(c)].
-Such a new feature begins to arise at 100 meV below the DP, corresponding to the $E_F$ of the sample [Fig. S4(e) in the SM \cite{Suppl}].
-Similar QPI patterns have been observed at the energies where the surface states are buried in the valence band of Bi$_2$Te$_3$ \cite{Sessi2013}.
+Such a new feature begins to arise at 100 meV below the DP, corresponding to the $E_F$ of the sample [Fig. S5(e) in the SM \cite{Suppl}].
 We ascribe the emergence of these features that appear at both higher and lower energies away from the DP to hybridization of the surface state with the bulk states.